 So then, what is my answer to the question “Will Australia be a leading digital economy in 2030?”

-For it is only through innovation that we can generate things that don’t currently exist and then export them across the world… It is this that generates true wealth for any country.
-For far too long, Australia has derived its wealth on the back of its plentiful natural resources, most notably the recent mining boom.
-But these income sources will be less important as the greater world will soon be demanding more digital resources that natural ones.
-Not to mention that they are finite resources, where digital resources have no limit.
+For it is only through innovation that we can generate things that don’t exist and then export them across the world, it is this that generates true wealth for any country.
+For far too long, Australia has derived its wealth on the back of its plentiful natural resources, most notably the mining boom.
+But these income sources will run dry at some point in the very near future.

-In this new era, the new global currency that will define wealth and prosperity across the world post-2030, will be digital services.
-If Australia is serious about being a player in this arena, then we need to start reapportioning our nation’s financial investments away from comfort (i.e. social security) and security (i.e. defence) which are sink holes as far as wealth generation is concerned, and put them into digital innovation.
+The new global currency that will define wealth and prosperity across the world post 2030, will be digital services.
+If Australia is truly serious about being a player in this arena, then its needs to start reapportioning its financial investments away from comfort (i.e. social security) and security (i.e. defence) which are sink holes as far as wealth generation is concerned, and put them into digital services and innovation.

-If our government puts its muscle behind the Ubermensch in the first carriage and we start right now and in earnest, then we might just get there, maybe not by 2030 but by 2040.
-The important thing is we need to get there and fast… or we will get left behind.
+If our government puts its muscle behind the Ubermensch in the first carriage and we start right now and in earnest; then we might just get there, maybe not by 2030 but by 2035 or 2040.
+The important thing is we need to get there and fast…or we will get left behind.

-As Jim Jeffries said in the famous train sketch…
+As Jim Jeffries so felicitously said in his famous train analogy sketch..

 Until next time…